 At a meeting in 1999 the Parish voted for meetings of the parish at three or four months intervals, The Parish in Council, in lieu of a Parish Council.
 The Parish in Council has a Committee from which a chairman of a meeting is selected, a secretary to produce minutes and prepare an agenda for meetings and members to act as contacts for parishioners to bring forward matters for discussion.

 We follow the national procedures for the safeguarding of children, young people and adults at risk.
 In the parish the Parish Priest is advisor.
 Auriol Lamb-Cubitt is Safeguarding Officer.

 Parishioners and other friends have formed a team of gardeners who tend various aspects of the Priory grounds, to great effect.
-If you would like to be part of the team, please speak to Fr Ian, the Prior.
+If you would like to be part of the team, please speak to Fr Stefan, the Prior.

 At the 10.00am Mass on Sundays George and Iris Hopkins and Jim Coe welcome visitors and new parishioners, introduce them to regular members of the parish and encourage them to stay for coffee after Mass.